Alice in Wonderland syndrome

 Alice in Wonderland Syndrome (AIWS), also known as Todd's syndrome or dysmetropsia, is a neurological disorder that distorts perception.
 People with this syndrome may experience distortions in their visual perception of objects, such as appearing smaller (micropsia) or larger (macropsia), or appearing to be closer (pelopsia) or farther (teleopsia) than they are.
 Distortion may also occur for senses other than vision.

-The cause of Alice in Wonderland Syndrome is currently not known, but it has often been associated with migraines, head trauma, or viral encephalitis caused by Epstein–Barr Virus Infection.
-It is also theorized that AIWS can be caused by abnormal amounts of electrical activity, resulting in abnormal blood flow in the parts of the brain that process visual perception and texture.
+The cause of Alice in Wonderland Syndrome is unknown, but it is often associated with migraines, head trauma, or viral encephalitis caused by Epstein–Barr Virus Infection.
+It is also theorized that AIWS can be caused by abnormal cerebral electrical activity, resulting in abnormal blood flow in the parts of the brain that process visual perception and texture.
 Alice in Wonderland Syndrome is also possible to be experienced temporarily under the use of certain psychoactive drugs.

-Although there are cases of Alice in Wonderland Syndrome in both adolescents and adults, it is most commonly seen in children.
+Although Alice in Wonderland Syndrome can occur in both adolescents and adults, it is more commonly seen in children.

 Classification

-The classification is not universally agreed upon in literature, however, some authors distinguish true Alice in Wonderland syndrome based solely on symptoms related to alterations in a person's body image.
-In contrast, they utilize the term "Alice in Wonderland-like syndrome" to encompass symptoms associated with changes in perception of vision, time, hearing, touch, or other external perceptions.
+Though not agreed upon in literature, some authors classify only symptoms involving changes in perception of a person's body image as true Alice in Wonderland syndrome and instead use the term "Alice in Wonderland-like syndrome" to classify any symptoms involving other changes in perception of vision, time, hearing, touch or other perceptions.
 Due to the classification of all the clinical features seen in Alice in Wonderland, the table below illustrates theses features and symptoms by type with Type C having a combination of Type A and Type B symptoms.